Bsal13/Offensive-Security-Proving-Grounds-Boxes/MedJed (Intermediate) Windows Box.md

 ![](Pasted%20image%2020221020183649.png)

-#### - Found mysql on the page so I typed one quote and clicked request to confirm if it might be vulernable to sql injection:
 ---

 # Exploitation
 ## Name of the technique

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Quisque sit amet tortor scelerisque, fringilla sapien sit amet, rhoncus lorem.
-Nullam imperdiet nisi ut tortor eleifend tincidunt.
-Mauris in aliquam orci.
-Nam congue sollicitudin ex, sit amet placerat ipsum congue quis.
-Maecenas et ligula et libero congue sollicitudin non eget neque.
-Phasellus bibendum ornare magna.
-Donec a gravida lacus.
+#### - Found mysql on the page so I typed one quote and clicked request to confirm if it might be vulernable to sql injection:

 ---